diaspora/api-documentation/authentication.md

 diaspora\* supports the required set of [OpenID Connect Core 1.0][connect] using either the Authorization Code Flow or the Implicit Flow.
 OpenID endpoints can be discovered using [OpenID Connect Discovery 1.0][discovery].
 Since diaspora\* is decentralized and a manual application registration on a single node is not sufficient, diaspora\* supports [OpenID Connect Dynamic Client Registration 1.0][client-registration].

-Please note that, although a brief description about the authentication flow will follow, implementers should refer to the official OpenID specification documents when implementing the protocol or use a supported library.
+Please note that, although a brief description about the authentication flow will follow, implementations should refer to the official OpenID specification documents when implementing the protocol or use a supported library.

 ## OpenID endpoint discovery